 2. Research Proposal Development Seminar: This seminar will help you identify a research project, assemble your research committee, and prepare your research proposal.

-The following resources are specifically designed to help you improve your scientific writing skills.
+These resources are designed to help you improve your scientific writing skills.

-3. Celia M. Elliot, a science writer/technical editor in the Department of Physics at the University of Illinois at Urbana-Champaign, has compiled several "Resources for Proposal Writers" (e.g., "Writing Winning Proposals: The Heilmeier Catechism") and "Resources for Technical Writers and Students" (e.g., "Revising Technical Manuscripts to Improve Coherence, Clarity & Conciseness").
+4. "Resources for Proposal Writers" (e.g., "Writing Winning Proposals: The Heilmeier Catechism") and "Resources for Technical Writers and Students" (e.g., "Revising Technical Manuscripts to Improve Coherence, Clarity & Conciseness") are provided by Celia M. Elliot, a science writer/technical editor in the Department of Physics at the University of Illinois at Urbana-Champaign.

 Essential resources for writing and publishing health research are provided by the Enhancing the QUAlity and Transparency Of health Research (EQUATOR) Network.